Third-River-Marketing-LLC/lead-connector-website-modules/README.md

 # JavaScript

 ## Modules
 Module codes get dropped in a "Custom HTML/Javascript" block, not in the header or footer.
 Place them exactly where you want the final element to show up.
+For example: `<script heading="Some New Heading" src="[…]"></script>`

 ### Concrete Calculators
 These have some additional available attributes you can add as well.
 Add `heading="Text_Goes_Here"` to replace the title or `notice="Text_Goest_here"` to change the italic notice.
 You can even add `debug="true"` to use Alex's versions, and `version="1"` (any number/string) to try and fetch a fresh cached version.